 • Income

 The user persona example above uses sliding scales to identify personality traits like introversion vs. extroversion and thinking vs. feeling.
-Identifying what type of personality your target users tend to have an influence on the messaging you use in your marketing content.
+Identifying your target users’ personalities can help shape the messaging in your marketing content.

-Meanwhile, this user persona guide identifies specific challenges the user faces each day:
+This user persona guide identifies specific challenges the users face each day:

 Content Marketing Proposal Audience Personas Template